systelab/systelab-components/src/app/systelab-components/breadcrumb/README.md

     public action?: any
 ```

-The following example shows how to add an item to the Breadcrum:
+The following example shows how to add an item to the Breadcrumb:

 ```javascript
     this.items.push(new BreadcrumbItem('1', 'Home', false,'https://google.com'));
 ```

 In this case, **id** is the id of the item, **text** is the text of the item, **isActive** defines if the nav item is selected or not, and **url** is the url to link to.

 The **subItems** attribute, lets you define a sub menu.
-It is an array of BreadcrumbSubItem elements that have the following structure:
+It is an array of BreadcrumbSubItem elements, that have the following structure:

 ```javascript
     public id: string,